 The summer semester is treated like the fall and spring semesters.
 Students must take at least two courses

 or six credits in order to be considered half-time.
 If you choose to take just one course over the summer,

 you should consider other methods of payment such as a private student loan or using your existing funds.

 What type of aid is available?

-Students may borrow up to a maximum of $20,500 in Federal Direct Unsubsidized Loans per academic year.
+Fully admitted students enrolled at least half time may borrow up to a maximum of $20,500 in Federal Direct Unsubsidized Loans per academic year.

 Students may also borrow a Federal